MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Post-Processing Computations of Nova Nucleosyntheis

-In Fig.~\ref{fig:f6}, upper panel, we show the $T_\mathrm{max}$-trajectories from two $1.3 M_\odot$ ONe nova models with $T_\mathrm{WD} = 20$ MK that accreted the pre-mixed material with the rate $\dot{M} = 2\times 10^{-10} M_\odot/\mathrm{yr}$ for different choices of reaction rate sources available in MESA, NACRE and JINA Reaclib.
-The two trajectories do not differ much from one another (see the discussion in the previous section).
+In Fig.~\ref{fig:f6}, upper panel, we show the $T_\mathrm{max}$-trajectories from two $1.3 M_\odot$ ONe nova models with $T_\mathrm{WD} = 20$ MK that accreted the pre-mixed material with the rate $\dot{M} = 2\times 10^{-10} M_\odot/\mathrm{yr}$ for two different choices of reaction rate sources available in MESA, NACRE and JINA Reaclib.
+The two trajectories do not differ much from one another.
 In particular, their corresponding nuclear energy generation budget differs only by 16\%.

 The lower panel of Fig.~\ref{fig:f6} shows the production factors (mass fractions normalized to the solar composition) for stable isotopes whose abundances were averaged over the mass of the expanding nova envelope for the two discussed nova models.
 The nucleosynthesis yields are comparable in the two cases, with the largest differences for $^{22}$Ne and Mg isotopes.

-In the lower panel of Fig.~\ref{fig:f1}, the results of our MPPNP simulations are shown for one of the CO nova models from Paper~I for which a similar plot, but with data extracted from MESA simulations, was displayed there in Fig.~5.
-The nucleosynthesis yields are presented in the same form and for a CO nova model with the similar parameters in Fig.~1 of \cite{jose:98} as well.
-The data in the three figures demonstrate a very good qualitative agreement, especially given that they were obtained with different nuclear networks, reaction rates, initial isotope abundances, and stellar codes.
+In Fig.~\ref{fig:f4}, the results of our MPPNP simulations are shown for one of the CO nova models from Paper~I for which a similar plot, but with data extracted from MESA simulations, was displayed in Fig.~5 of Paper~I. Fig.~1 of \cite{jose:98} presents, in the same form, the nucleosynthesis yields for a CO nova model with the similar parameters.
+The data displayed in Fig.~\ref{fig:f4}, Fig.~5 of Paper~I, and Fig.~1 of \cite{jose:98} demonstrate a very good qualitative agreement, especially given that they were obtained with different nuclear networks, reaction rates, initial isotope abundances, and computer codes.